felias-fogg/dw-link/docs/manual.md

 There are a few constraints on what kind of board you can use as the base for the hardware debugger and some requirements on how to connect the debugger to the target system.
 Furthermore, there is only a limited set of AVR MCUs that can be debugged using debugWIRE.

-Finally, there is the question of where you get the power from to source your target board
+Finally, there is the question of where you get the power from to source your target board.

-### 3.1 Power supply: External or by hardware debugger?
+### 3.1 Power supply

-Microchip's official programming and debugging tools require an external power supply.
+Microchip's official programming and debugging tools require an external power supply for the target board.
 On the other hand, cheap programmers, such as USBASP, power the target board, which is very convenient but has limitations.
 For instance, they have only limited power, typically up to 500 mA.

 In the context of debugWIRE, powering the target board externally or by the hardware debugger makes a huge difference.
 In the latter case, the hardware debugger can power-cycle the target board.
 Otherwise, the user has to do that.
 The dw-link debugger can deal with both scenarios.
-When powered externally, you need to switch debugWIRE mode explicitly using the GDB commands `monitor dwire +` and `monitor dwire -`.
+When powered externally, you need to enable debugWIRE mode explicitly using the GDB commands `monitor dwire +` and `monitor dwire -`.
 When using an IDE such as PlatformIO IDE or Arduino IDE 2, there are already commands in the startup scripts that bring the target board into this mode.
 To get out of it, you must either do that explicitly with the `monitor dw -` command or use the integrated ISP programmer once.

 <a name="section32"></a>